hubert3/iSniff-GPS/README.md

 ------------

 iSniff GPS was developed and tested on a Ubuntu 12.04 (32-bit) VM with Python 2.7.3, Django 1.5.4 and Scapy 2.2.0-dev.
-Additional Python modules are required which can generally be installed by running `pip install <module>`:
+See requirements.txt for additional Python modules required (install with `pip install -r requirements.txt`)

-* dnslib
-* netaddr
-* requests
-* BeautifulSoup4
-* django-picklefield
-* protobuf (Google Protocol Buffers)

 Credits
 -------